The Irish loophole behind Apple's low tax bill

 The subcommittee said AOI and ASI held board meetings in the United States and most board members were based there.
 That means the units would not be deemed to have Irish management control, accountants said.

+However, the fact board meetings occurred in California did not create a U.S. tax residency because the United States determines tax residence on the place of incorporation only, said Lyn Oates, Professor of Tax and Accounting at the University of Exeter Business School.

-Britain also used to allow companies to be incorporated there without being tax resident, but changed the system over 20 years ago, to stop tax avoidance, said Penelope Tuck, Associate Professor of Public Finance and Policy at the University of Warwick.
+The United Kingdom also used to allow companies to be incorporated in Britain without being tax resident here, but changed the system over 20 years ago, to stop tax avoidance, Penelope Tuck, Associate Professor of Public Finance & Policy at the University of Warwick said.

-Ireland did not change its rules, probably because there was not the same concern about the loss of tax revenues, said Professor Eamonn Walsh, Professor of Accounting at University College Dublin's Graduate School of Business.
+Ireland didn't change its rules, likely because there was not the same concern about the loss of tax revenues, said Professor Eamonn Walsh, Professor of Accounting at the University College Dublin's Graduate School of Business.

-Ireland's small population of 4.6 million means multinationals generate relatively little by way of sales or profits there.
+Ireland's small population means multinationals generate relatively little by way of sales or profits there.

-"From a policy point of view, people are more concerned with the idea that high-paid jobs are being delivered to the local economy," Walsh said.
+"From a policy point of view, people are more concerned with the idea that high-paid jobs are being delivered to the local economy," he said.

 Walsh said other jurisdictions also offered similar tax advantages.